Skip to main content Skip to secondary navigation

 Resilience against weather-related outages

-Increase in electricity demand with electrification of buildings and transportation and global growth
+Increase in electricity demand with electrification of buildings and transportation and growth in AI and data centers

 Renewables growth on the grid increases the need for flexibility to balance supply with demand